brunorijsman/netsquid-learning/lesson-2/lesson.md

  * At this point the destination qubit **qd** has the state that source qubit **qs** used to have before the teleportation.
 Also the state of source qubit **qs** has collapsed to |0> or |1>, which means we did not violate the no-cloning theorem.

+Since our implementation of teleportation (file teleportation.py) uses the ket state formalism, it is (as discussed before) an idealized simulation.
+It does not take into account that in real implementations operations would take some finite amount of time, that qubits would decohere during those time intervals, that operations are imperfect due to noise etc.
+Hence, in this implementation the teleportation always succeeds and the fidelity of the destination qubit is always 1.00.

 # Density matrix state formalism examle